What is white hat SEO?

 There are many technical aspects that need to be covered in order to succeed in organic search.
 A good website must stand on solid ground.

-This means it has to have a quality web hosting and be well-coded and optimized for all the devices.
+This means it has to have quality web hosting and be well-coded and optimized for all the devices.
 Page speed plays a big role in SEO too as it is a confirmed ranking factor.

 Although user experience design and optimization is a separate field, it influences the SEO indirectly.
 Even more so since Google’s AI uses data from the user’s behavior to serve the best search results.